UPDATED: October 2016

 And what about the mold?
 I’m neither surprised nor worried that parents have found mold inside of Sophie.
 Here’s why.

 Under the Nile produces beautiful clothing, linens, and toys, all GOTS-certified.
-Made of and filled with organic Egyptian cotton, their ring teethers are dyed with vegetable or metal-free dyes.
+Made of and filled with organic Egyptian cotton, their teething carrot is dyed with vegetable or metal-free dyes.
 (Lots of dyes are loaded with heavy metals–like copper and chrome–which can cause various health problems when they accumulate, especially in tiny, developing bodies).
-Under the Nile is committed to fair trade, and their teether is reasonably priced.
+Under the Nile is committed to fair trade, and their teething carrot is reasonably priced.
 Chewing on cloth doesn’t seem all that appealing to me, but I have seen babies who love these.
-You can buy these teething rings from Amazon and in baby boutiques around the country.
+You can buy this teething carrot in our store and in baby boutiques around the country.

 I gave my nephew, Lincoln, this teether after the company sent me a sample for review–he loved it!
 The co-founder of the company, Adam, is clearly committed to the safety of his products, insisting on manufacturing in the United States with only class 6 silicone.
 The top part of this teether is medical grade silicone, which is technically implantable in the human body, and the bottom is food grade silicone, which means it’s safe for oral contact.
 Both varieties are FDA approved as well as CE Mark approved (which is the European, Australian, and Canadian version of the FDA).
 For every batch of silicone Adam receives, he also gets a Certificate of Analysis confirming that its physical properties meet the standards.
 The ice cream and cone components of the toy are bonded together during the molding process, so no glues or chemical adhesives are ever used in production.